mwoedlinger/PaperExplorer/README.md

 - Web interface for keyword search within the paper titles, abstracts, tags and authors.
 - Sort papers by publication date or number of upvotes.
+- Define a date range with start and end date
-- Select papers by date, tag or author
+- Select arxiv tags or authors by clicking on them
 - Combine search queries with a semicolon

-## How-to
+## How-to run locally

 Clone the repository:
 ```bash